jehb/dxbomns/readme.orig.txt

   0.1: Copyright/License
   ----------------------
-     DirectX Bomns is copyright (c) 1998-2002 Charles Lindsay (that's me), one might say for Allied Computers, Jasón's and my "business."
+     DirectX Bomns is copyright (c) 1998-2002 Charles Lindsay (that's me), one might say for Allied Computers, JasÃ³n's and my "business."
 But that's not really important.
 What IS important is that DXBomns is open source and freeware.
 This means that I do not mind whatsoever if you copy, modify, and/or distribute the contents of this .zip file however you wish.
 I do request that